charityyoungblood/StatisticsAndProbability/DesigningStudies.md

 Sample Surveys: Design Issues

   1. Open vs. Closed Questions
+    - Open questions are less restrictive, but responses are more difficult to summarize.
+    - Closed questions may be biased by the options provided
+    - Closed questions should permit options such as "other:______" and/or "not sure" if those options may apply

   2. Unbalanced Response Options

   3. Leading Questions
+    - Earlier questions should not deliberately influence responses to later questions

   4. Planting Ideas With Questions
+    - Questions should be worded neutrally

   5. Complicated Questions
+    - Questions shouldn't be confusing or complicated

   6. Sensitive Questions
+    - Survey method and questions should be carefully designed to elicit honest responses if there are sensitive issues involved

+- Effective techniques for collecting accurate data on "sensitive questions" are a main inquiry in Statistics
+- One simple method is "Randomized Response" - which allows individuals in the sample to answer anonymously, while the researcher still gains information about the population
+- Tactful wording of questions is also a helpful method for sensitive questions